docker/docs/compose/production.md

 ### Modify your Compose file for production

-you may need to make changes to your app configuration to make it ready for production.
-These changes could include:
+You may need to make changes to your app configuration to make it ready for production.
+These changes might include:

 - Removing any volume bindings for application code, so that code stays inside the container and can't be changed from outside